DominickMuniz/Johannes/README.md

 &nbsp;
 &nbsp;

 I checked out your website's overall theme and design -- and looked it over on AHREFs to peek at it's organic performance, and to get an idea of the work already done on it.
 Overall it's a lovely website with a lot of time and effort put into it.
 It's growth in regard to organic visibility the last 1-2 years has been great.
 I noticed a few opportunities to make it even better.
-A few SEO related things sure -- but today I made this repository to exemplify some possible theme enhancements that are possible to make it POP just a little more.
+A few SEO related things sure, that's the easy stuff in my opinion -- but today I made this repository to exemplify some possible theme enhancements to make it POP just a little more.

 &nbsp;
 &nbsp;